c9/architect/README.markdown

 Since architect doesn't care if you use npm or not, it's easy to embed small one-off plugins mixed with npm modules.
 With the custom module path property, they don't even have to be in the node_modules folder.

+## TODOs

+ - Clean up the code, it's quite sloppy, especially variable naming.
+ - Fix the callback leaks.
+I think named functions and defaulting functions to gc after first use will go a long ways to keeping things tidy.
+ - Integrate lifecycle and other concepts from original architect prototype.
+ - Smooth out rough places in API.
+The core concepts are there, but it's not pretty.